wagtail/wagtail/docs/getting_started/tutorial.md

 from wagtail.search import index

 # ...
-(Keep the definition of BlogIndexPage, and update BlogPage:)
+(Keep the definition of BlogIndexPage, and update the content_panels of BlogPage:)

 class BlogPage(Page):